guilhemmarchand/kafka-docker-splunk/README.md

       SPLUNK_HEC_TOKEN: "205d43f1-2a31-4e60-a8b3-327eda49944a"
 ```

-Shall you want to send the metrics to a third party destination and/or using a different token value, modify these values in the docker-compose.yml file.
+Shall you want to send the metrics to a third party destination and/or using a different token value, modify these values in the docker compose.yml file.

 For the purpose of the template, we hande as well the forwarding of the container logs running our Kafka components to Splunk using the Docker Splunk logging driver, such that both metrics and logs are provided to Splunk in a automated and easy way.